SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2019-02-28-sync-files-locally.md

     ![]({{ '/assets/images/nextcloud1.png' | relative_url }}){:.doc-img}

 2. Open the Nextcloud application for the first time.
-You will be prompted to first Log in, and then configure a server.
+You will be prompted to first **Log in**, and then configure a server.

     ![]({{ '/assets/images/nextcloud3.png' | relative_url }}){:.doc-img}

 3. Configure the connection:
-   1. Enter `https://files.sesync.org/` for the server.
+   1. Enter **https://files.sesync.org/** for the server.
    1. Provide your SESYNC username and password.
    1. Customize the Server (what to sync).
 Your research data directory is an "external storage", so do not check the second box.
    1. Choose the Local Folder (where to sync).